Ginny Bauer is a paraprofessional in our school.

 Lori enjoys working with children, teaching them how to be healthy and fit while having lots of fun.
 Lori believes children also have many opportunities in P.E. to practice good social skills including teamwork, honesty, kindness, and fair play– skills that will serve them well in all areas of their lives.
 The best part of her job is that she gets to connect with every student each week, throughout their seven years at I.C.

 Prior to working at I.C., Lori was a Physical Education Teacher in the Fort Smith Public School System.
-In her spare time Lori likes to be outside having fun with her husband, John and their two sons, Zak and Parker, who also attended I.C.
+In her spare time Lori likes to be outside having fun with her two sons, Zak and Parker, who also attended I.C.
 School.

 Amelia Hamm is a Paraprofessional.
 She says that "Working in a school environment with young children brings out my better qualities and gifts."

 She is married to Gary, and they are active members of IC Church.
 They have 4 children and many beautiful grandchildren.
 She was a Surgical Assistant for Oral Surgeons for 7 years and a paraprofessional at Albert Pike and Morrison School before coming to join our IC School family.
-She loves to go to Lake Quachita to enjoy all of it's beauty and water fun.
+She loves to be outdoors, cycling, hiking, and relaxing on the lake..

-Becky Johnson, 3-6 Art, Mrs. Johnson also teaches 7-9 grade Art at Trinity Junior High and was the sponsor for Cheer and/or Drill Teams at Trinity since 1995.
-She grew up and was educated at St. Boniface Elementary School, attended St. Scholastica until it closed, then attended her Senior year and graduated from St. Anne's Academy in 1969.
+Becky Johnson, teaches Art to grades 4-6 in the afternoons, but also teaches 7-9 grade Art at Trinity Junior High in the mornings.
+She grew up in Fort Smith and was educated at St. Boniface Elementary School, attended St. Scholastica until it closed, then graduated from St. Anne's Academy in 1969.

-She is member of National Catholic Educator Association and is active in her parish choir and Sigma Alpha Chi Honor Society.
+She is member of National Catholic Educator Association and is active in her parish.
 When she's not working on our computers Mrs. Ketter enjoys reading, playing with her grandchildren and listening to music.
 Her favorite quote is "Teachers make all other professions possible."

 Susan Schulte, Learning Lab, She began teaching 2nd grade at IC School in 1986.
 In 1998 she started our Learning Lab.
 She holds a B.A. in Elementary Education from Hendrix College and a M.S. in Special Education, Mildly Handicapped K-12, from the University of Arkansas.